For every action, there is an equal and opposite reaction.Isaac Newton

 Reactions can show the source of something that isn’t depicted in the dream.
 For example, a young male dreams that he finds a dead rat in his bed.
 Then, oddly, he screams at his parents, who aren’t in the room and aren’t mentioned to that point in the dream.
 Nowhere are they shown doing anything that deserves his ire.
 That’s a clue to the meaning.
 Rats in dreams can symbolize betrayal.
 The dreamer feels betrayed by something his parents recently did (he wouldn’t tell me what it was).
 They put the rat in his bed, figuratively.
 He screams at them in the dream because he’s angry about their betrayal.

 His reaction of screaming at his parents helps to define the symbolism of the rat in the bed.
-Other interpretations of rat symbolism are possible — guilt, repulsion, decay, dirtiness — but his reaction tells me that he is angry with them.
+Other interpretations of rat symbolism are possible—guilt, repulsion, decay, dirtiness—but his reaction tells me that he is angry with them.
 Which leads naturally to questioning why he is angry with them.
 Betrayal is the most likely candidate because a rat is involved (a “rat” is another word for a snitch, and a snitch is someone who betrays).
 The bed also helps to define the symbolism because it indicates something close and personal to him, and parents are close and personal!

 Reacting illogically or irrationally is a clue to the underlying symbolism.
-These reactions stick out from the dream-story.
+These reactions stick out.
 They say, “look here!”
 For example, a man dreams that he is scheduled to have his leg amputated.
 He doesn’t ask why.
 He doesn’t object.
 He goes along with it.

 That raises the question why he would go along with something that in waking life would spark a strong reaction.
 It’s because he knows subconsciously what the symbolism represents.

 To interpret the dream, I began with the symbolism of the leg.
 Legs are used to move.
 Movement in a dream can symbolize movement in life, as in “going places in life.”
 With that in mind I figure that amputating the leg symbolizes something related to doing harm to the dreamer’s ability to move his life toward his goals.